Most travelers come to Bangkok and leave either feeling like they can manage it, or they absolutely hate it.

-1) Don’t stay on Khao San Road
+1. Don’t stay on Khao San Road.

-It’s natural to want to be surrounded by other backpackers, but that’s possible by staying at hostels in a few other key locations such as Lub d in Siam Square or 3Howw onΒ Sukhumvit.
-Khao San is still accessible by cheap transport from these areas if you want to check it out for a night.
+It’s natural to want to be surrounded by other backpackers, but that’s possible by staying at hostels in a few other key locations, such as Lub d in Siam Square or 3Howw on Sukhumvit.
+Khao San is still accessible by cheap transport from these areas, if you want to check it out for a night.

 I owe a lot of my enjoyment this time around to staying with an expat currently living and teaching in Bangkok.
-He took me to some local food joints that would be difficult to discover without some local knowledge.
-I found him throughΒ couchsurfing.comΒ which is how Iβve met a lot of awesome people.
-It doesnβt have to be scary to couchsurf.
-I just go for people who have a lot of positive recommendations and a good set of experience.
+He took me to some food joints that would be difficult to discover without some local knowledge.
+He also lived in an area without many tourists, which gave me a different taste of Bangkok β in a good way.

 Oh, and he had this view: